Friday, November 17, 2017

 Towards Home

-Leaving Dubbo just after 8 am we took the most direct route along the Newell Highway passing through Gilgandra, Coonabarabran and Narrabri before turning northeast heading towards Bingara.
+Leaving Dubbo just after 8 am, we took the most direct route along the Newell Highway, passing through Gilgandra, Coonabarabran, and Narrabri before turning northeast towards Bingara.

-The drive through Mount Kaputar National Park with its steep and winding roads gave the torque converter a real test.
-At some stages, we were down into third gear but the auto transmission temperature never climbed above 80 degrees so we are more than happy with those figures.
+The drive through Mount Kaputar National Park with its steep and winding roads really tested the torque converter.
+At times, we had to downshift into third gear, but the auto transmission temperature never rose above 80 degrees, so we are very happy with those figures.

-Bingara is one of our favourite spots to camp, and we have been coming here for the past ten years.
-Unfortunately, the introduction of Wiki Camps and Camps Australia has meant that more people have also found out about just how wonderful it is to camp along the banks of the Gwydir River.
-In the early days, we almost had the place to yourselves.
+Bingara is one of our favourite spots to camp, and we have been visiting here for the past ten years.
+Unfortunately, the rise of Wiki Camps and Camps Australia means that more people have discovered just how wonderful it is to camp along the banks of the Gwydir River.
+In the early days, we almost had the place to ourselves.

-We have always camped east of the bridge with camps spreading for many kilometres but this is the first time we have camped north of the bridge and within the town area.
+We have always camped east of the bridge, with campsites stretching for many kilometres, but this is the first time we have camped north of the bridge and within the town area.

-Camping is now permitted in three locations all bordering the river.
-We camped in the largest area just across the river from the golf course.
-It was the largest of the three and we were lucky to find a great spot surrounded by trees and shrubs that afforded us some privacy.
+Camping is now permitted in three locations, all of which border the river.
+We camped in the largest area, just across the river from the golf course.
+It was the biggest of the three, and we were fortunate to find a great spot surrounded by trees and shrubs that provided us with some privacy.

-Most of the other sites strung out along the river provided no respite from the heat and were described by one of the campers as being very hot and similar to camping in a caravan park.
+Most of the other sites along the river offered no relief from the heat and were described by one of the campers as very hot, similar to camping in a caravan park.

-Bingara is renowned for receiving bad weather in particular storms with hail.
-One only has to look at the roofs on all the houses to realise that they are all new, even in the oldest of the homes.
+Bingara is well known for experiencing poor weather, particularly storms with hail.
+One only needs to look at the roofs of all the houses to realise they are all new, even in the oldest homes.

-On our second night, we thought we may be going to experience one of their storms with the sky off to the northeast being very dark but then it looked like we had missed it.
-In the early hours of the following morning, we were woken to the most amazing thunder and the lightning show followed by heavy rain.
-Our thoughts turned to several years ago when our van required a total reskin after a hail storm but thankfully this time we escaped although further north did experience hail.
+On our second night, we thought we might experience one of their storms, given the dark sky to the northeast, but then it seemed we had missed it.
+Early the following morning, we were awakened by the most incredible thunder and lightning show, followed by heavy rain.
+Our thoughts turned to several years ago when our van needed a complete reskin after a hailstorm.
+Fortunately, this time we escaped, although areas further north did experience hail.

-We had planned to stay four days but with the weather being so nice and having our lovely camp spot we stayed for the allowed seven days.
-We spent about $400 in the town buying diesel, groceries, going to the bakery most days and eating at the pub one evening when friends Deb and Hank were passing through on their way home.
+We had planned to stay four days, but with the pleasant weather and our lovely campsite, we extended our stay to the permitted seven days.
+We spent around $400 in town on diesel, groceries, visiting the bakery most days, and dining at the pub one evening while friends Deb and Hank were passing through on their way home.

-After heading northeast on the road to Delungra we joined the Gwydir Highway as we headed towards Inverell and then onto Glen Innes, before heading down the range between Washpool and Gibraltar Range National Parks.
+After heading northeast along the road to Delungra, we joined the Gwydir Highway as we made our way towards Inverell and then on to Glen Innes, before descending the range between Washpool and Gibraltar Range National Parks.

-Our campsite tonight is at the bottom of the mountain at the Cangai Bridge.
-As you cross the grid you're confronted with a sign informing you that the road is unsuitable for caravans but this only applies to the road further on after crossing the two bridges and the camping area.
+Our campsite tonight is located at the base of the mountain, near the Cangai Bridge.
+As you cross the grid, you'll see a sign warning that the road ahead is unsuitable for caravans, but this only applies to the section after crossing the two bridges and reaching the camping area.

-The area is quite large with views up the valley and the Mann River.
-Unfortunately yet again there were already eleven vans here when we arrived.
-It really didn't matter as we were just here for the evening before heading home.
-There are no facilities here except clean river water that could be used for filling your non-potable tanks.
-The nearest dump point is at the caravan park at Jackadgery where they charge $5 to empty your cassette.
+The area is quite expansive, offering views up the valley and along the Mann River.
+Unfortunately, once again, there were already eleven vans here when we arrived.
+However, it didn't really matter as we were just stopping for the evening before heading home.
+There are no facilities here apart from clean river water that can be used to fill your non-potable tanks.
+The nearest dump point is located at the caravan park in Jackadgery, where a fee of $5 is charged to empty your cassette.

 2 comments: